ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 time_high:
 : The most significant 32 bits of the 60 bit starting timestamp.
-  Occupies bits 0 through 31 (octets 0-3)
+  Occupies bits 0 through 31 (octets 0-3).

 time_mid:
 : The middle 16 bits of the 60 bit starting timestamp.
-  Occupies bits 32 through 47 (octets 4-5)
+  Occupies bits 32 through 47 (octets 4-5).

 ver:
-: The 4 bit version field as defined by {{version_field}} set to 0110.
+: The 4 bit version field as defined by {{version_field}}, set to 0b0110 (6).
-  Occupies bits 48 through 51 of Octet 6.
+  Occupies bits 48 through 51 of octet 6.

 time_low:
 : 12 bits that will contain the least significant 12 bits from the 60 bit starting timestamp.
-  Occupies bits 52 through 63 (octets 6-7)
+  Occupies bits 52 through 63 (octets 6-7).

 var:
-: The 2 bit variant field as defined by {{variant_field}} set to 10.
+: The 2 bit variant field as defined by {{variant_field}}, set to 0b10.
   Occupies bits 64 and 65 of octet 8.

 clock_seq: